 I really like the verses on this single, with vocals from the Shirley Manson school of singing and some fine rhythmic riffing, the choruses are pretty powerful too – with hints of rock, goth & funk packing a meaty punch sonically… [Feb 2010]

-Lilygun's sound retains a kind of dreary and sombre elements with grunge-like guitars and down tempo beats.
+Their sound retains a kind of dreary and sombre elements with grunge-like guitars and down tempo beats.
+The vocals are quite dreary in the sense that they are low in pitch and in a minor key and this helps the sound to stay firmly wedged in its own miserable beauty.
 The whole track reeks of a kind of self-made sound that is tremendously organic and this lends itself well to the form of this bands music.
 The sound is deeply alternative and sombre and because of this it has a Goth feel to it, but the grunge influences of the likes of Smashing Pumpkins are probably a more fitting assessment.
-[Sarah Angell Jan 2010] Read the full review here
+[Sarah Angell Jan 2010]

 Diamonds Single Reviews

 Brutal, Beautiful, Truth - Lilygun are a 4-piece guitar-centered alternative rock band from London.
 Formed by Anna-Christina (songwriter, guitars, piano, vocals), the other three members of the band that is causing a bit of a stir on the London live scene are Adam Busiakiewicz (guitars, vocals), Piranha (bass, vocals) and Dominic (drums).
 Lilygun has a captivatingly unique sound - easily transitioning from melodic to gritty, aggressive to soft and heavy to fragile.
 Anna-Christina's aggressively honest lyrics are delivered artfully and the band work beautifully together to make a unique and compelling style of alternative rock.